technodono/Datapacks/Dungeons+/info.md

 ## Unique Dungeon Types
 > **Infested Dungeon**: This mountain dungeon has been overtaken by an infestation! make sure you watch your step!
 >
+> **Insidious Dungeon**: Well constructed dungeons using the locally abundant cinnabar and sulfur.
+Cave spiders lurk from within the dungeon turning whatever air space is left into a gorgeous network of webs.
+>
 > **Lush Dungeon**: The lush jungles & caves provide a nice home for these cave spiders.
 Be careful however as the dungeon is very small & cramped.
 >